TU Delft, Faculty of Architecture and Built Environment

 Francesca's principle research interest lies in the on-going transformation of the maritime space and the related social, spatial and political consequences on the land.
 As a Marie Skłodowska-Curie postdoctoral fellow at TU Delft (2021-2023), she is investigating the evolution of the port-city relationship as a consequence of maritime globalisation.
 In particular, her current research project examines how the transformation of ports creates socio-spatial conflicts, producing communities' dispossession and triggering social resistance.

-With a background in human geography and urban studies, her work has engaged with EU maritime space and borders as well as post-conflict cities, gentrification, and gender equality in urban space.
-She holds a PhD in Human Geography from NOVA University, Lisbon (2018), MA in GIS and Remote Sensing from the University of Alcalá de Henares, Madrid, and BA in Urban Studies from Politecnico di Milano.
+With a background in human geography (PhD), urban studies (BA) and GIS (MA), her work has previously engaged with EU maritime space and borders as well as post-conflict cities, gentrification, and gender equality in the urban space.

 Savoldi, F. Jancîc Z., Salvador R (2019) “Awaiting new borders: unsettled maritime boundaries and contemporary disputes in the Adriatic Sea.”
 Portuguese Publish Policy, vol. 3, n.2 Special Issue.